How are we different from other colleges?

 - Are you textbooks included in your study fees?

 - How does exam seating work?

 - How much help will you get from your tutors?
 Are you tutors available outside of working hours?

 Your textbooks are included in the course fees.
-You download them from us, on your phone or tablet.

 Before the exams begin, we send you old exam papers to work through.
 This is simply the best way to prepare for the exams.
 We provide telephonic aid after hours – usually on WhatsApp.
 We provide Videos and extra study material.